IIT Palakkad Students Talk about Drupal and Their Summer Internship with Zyxware

 So the first responsibility that was given was more of an examination, more of a test.
 We were given a list of a few of the things that were needed to be done over Drupal, over the site builder.
 And then we started understanding how Drupal works from the inside.

 Q. Were you both familiar with Drupal before or Open Source?

 No, we weren’t.
 About a week before we came for the internship, we received a link to a site to catch up with the site builder.
 That is what we did.

 Q. What was the most interesting thing that happened while you were interning here?

 Anish: Honestly, it was the treats that we got on Friday.
 The atmosphere here is almost like a college.
-There during intervals and lunch break, people are like shouting.
-At lunch time here people are talking and interacting.
+There during intervals and lunch breaks, people are like shouting.
+At lunchtime here, people are talking and interacting.
 That is fun.